Biology and Microbiology Degree Information

 - See Eddie Lopez in LS 135 if you have any questions about these requirements, or have trouble registering for any Biology premajor courses.

 - When you meet requirements 1A-1D, visit the Bioadvising office in LS135 and schedule an appointment with the Biology Vice Chair.
-He will review your coursework with you and sign a "Declaration or Change of Undergraduate Major and Minor" form.
+The Vice Chair will review your coursework with you and sign a "Declaration or Change of Undergraduate Major and Minor" form.

 - Take a reasonable course load.